-• Parents have a legal responsibility to ensure that their children attend school regularly and on time.

-• Parents are also responsible for contacting the school, by telephone, letter or in person, to report their child's absence and the reason for it.
-This should be done on the first day of absence and will need to be done for each day of absence.

-• Parents must ensure that all holidays are taken during school holiday periods and not in term time.

-• Parents must ensure that all contact details are kept up to date and that they have at least one further contact for safeguarding purposes.
+- Parents have a legal responsibility to ensure that their children attend school regularly and on time. - Parents are also responsible for contacting the school, by telephone, letter or in person, to report their child's absence and the reason for it.
+This should be done on the first day of absence and will need to be done for each day of absence. - Parents must ensure that all holidays are taken during school holiday periods and not in term time. - Parents must ensure that all contact details are kept up to date and that they have given the school at least two up to date contacts safeguarding purposes.